 The Weedon Island Preserve Cultural and Natural History Center attracts history and culture lovers, and was designed with the help of Native Americas.
 Inside, connect to native culture through interactive exhibits, where guests can even travel underwater.

 Boyd Hill Nature Preserve

-Explore the Boyd Hill Nature Preserve to see woodlands, marshes, an island, pioneers and much more.
-This nature preserve also provides ample opportunities for wildlife viewing and sightseeing.
-The 245-acre park offers 6 miles of trails and boardwalks, an aviary, guided tours and overnight camping facilities.
+Explore Boyd Hill Nature Preserve to see woodlands, marshes, an island, pioneers and more.
+This nature preserve also provides ample opportunities for wildlife viewing.
+The 245-acre park offers 6 miles of trails and boardwalks, an aviary, guided tours, and overnight camping facilities.
 One attraction is Lake Maggiore Island, home to anhingas, turtles and alligators.
 The Sand Scrub Trail is one of the most endangered habitats in the world and once was a vast scrubland dating back 12,000 years.